Sayarinu/OpenGL-3D-Graphics-Sphere-Showcase/README.md

     -b, B (Initially start the program)

-    Texture Mapping Controls
+  Texture Mapping Keyboard Controls
-      -v, V (Changes the texture mapping to verticle) -s, S (Changes the texture mapping to slanted) -e, E (Changes the texture mapping to the eye frame) -o, O (Changes the texture mapping to the object frame) -u, U (Changes the texture mapping to be upright) -t, T (Changes the texture mapping to be tilted) -l, L (Toggles the lattice effect during texture mapping)
+    -v, V (Changes the texture mapping to verticle) -s, S (Changes the texture mapping to slanted)
+    -e, E (Changes the texture mapping to the eye frame) -o, O (Changes the texture mapping to the object frame) -u, U (Changes the texture mapping to be upright) -t, T (Changes the texture mapping to be tilted) -l, L (Toggles the lattice effect during texture mapping)